ziobob94/bpm-to-tempo/README.md

-# bpm-to-tempo converter
+# Getting Started BPM TO TEMPO

-Easy app to calculate the milliseconds in accord to bpm
+Tap or write bpm to convert in a time's measure